 Do you offer make-up lessons?
 Yes.
 The general aim is to reschedule lessons to another time/day in the week.

 Is lesson tuition due at every lesson?
 There is no requirement on specifically when lesson tuition is due, unlike nearly every other music program in the region.
 Specifically, lesson tuition is not required to be paid in full at the beginning of the semester.
 Coming from a big family, I find this very important to note!
 Almost every family in the studio goes on a monthly basis, though some prefer weekly schedules.
 We can figure out a plan that works best for you at our first lesson.

 Are there any parking fees?
 No, parking is free.

 Are parents required to sit-in on lessons?
 Parents are not required to sit-in on lessons, though you are welcome to!
 I especially recommend this for very young students so that parents can help in practicing at home, but after a certain age, students will be trained in how to practice effectively independently.
-While having lessons, parents/families are encouraged to relax in the lobby, where there are couches, restrooms, and free Wi-Fi.
+While having lessons, parents/families are encouraged to relax in the lobby.

 Do you have studio recitals?
 Yes!
 Near the end of every school year, students participate in a studio recital.
 For the recital, students perform on a 9-foot Steinway Grand Piano (which is like the Lamborghini of pianos).
 Each student performs at least two pieces.
 These recitals are free and open to the public.
 Students participate in Christmas recitals and the year-end Annual Recital.

 Have a specific question?
 Reach out via the contact form: